tigera-solutions/cc-eks-zero-trust-workshop/modules/module-4-workload-access-control.md

    EOF
    ```

    The staged policy does not affect the traffic directly but allows you to view the policy impact if it were to be enforced.
-You can see the deny traffic in staged policy.
+You can see the denied traffic in the staged policy.

 2. Create a network policy to allow the traffic shown as blocked (staged) in step 1, from the centos pod to the nginx in the same namespace.